Gopalakrishna Bharati: Performance history

 Nandan Caritiram, as performed by Bharathi, proved very popular and he published it in his lifetime.
 The highly regarded Thanjavur Krishna Bhagavatar, who developed the art of kathakalakshepam by introducing elements from Marathi performance practice and elements of dance, made it one of his masterpieces.
 Many adaptations appeared, including stage plays and three film versions.
 Individual songs of Gopalakrishna Bharathi became popular with Carnatic musicians.
 Later, Bharata Natyam dancers, including T. Balasaraswati, took up select pieces for interpretation as abhinaya.
 The album of the film version starring the singer M. M. Dandapani Desikar as Nandanar (with music direction by Papanasam Sivan) remains popular.

 The story of Nandanar, as Bharati developed it, had considerable resonance with the Nationalist movement in India.
 Nandanar was an untouchable (dalit), and M. K. Gandhi, among others, saw his story as expressing the plight and aspirations of India's dalits.
 Others argue that Nandanar, with his burning desire to see Shiva at Chidambaram, captured the mood and paralleled the aspirations of Indian nationalists yearning for independence from Britain.

 Publication

 Bharati's kathakalakshepams were so popular in Karaikal that several government officials would sleep at work after spending the whole night listening to his performances.
 Karaikal was then a French colony and the official Cisse decided to conduct an inquiry into the reason behind the inefficiency of his employees.
 His investigations led him to conclude that the cause was in fact Bharathi.
 Curious, he decided to pay a visit personally to one of Bharathi's concerts.
 Cisse was so impressed by Bharathi's performance that he decided to help him publish his work as a book.
-This eventually led to the publication of Nandan Caritiram, one of Bharati's most popular works.
+This eventually led to the publication of Nandanar Charithram, one of Bharati's most popular works.